JingusJohn/craft-gpt-v2/README.md

 is no indicated default, then the option is mandatory.
 You will get build errors if they are neglected.

+You can create a `.env` file using the command `npm run create_env`.
+This will create a `.env` file with all of the configurable properties listed.

 ### Server `.env/SERVER`

 This option is where you set the hostname of the server.
 For local use, use "localhost".

 ### **Username** `.env/USERNAME`

 This option sets the username of the bot.
+If using microsoft for authentication(microsoft is the default), this username can be an email. _Note: email may become its own property layer on_

 ### **Password** `.env/PASSWORD`